-As a pet owner, we know that you want what’s best for your pet.
+As a pet owner, you want what’s best for your pet.
 Below you’ll find the City information you need to ensure your pet is happy, healthy, and safe.

 Interested in raising chickens in your backyard?
 Please call the Oakdale Police Department at 651-738-1025 for complete details.

-When dogs and cats leave their premises, they need to be leashed or under other physical control.
+When not in their own yards, dogs and cats need to be leashed or under other physical control.
 Also, dogs need to be leashed when in City parks, especially in the Oakdale Nature Preserve, and on all other public land, with the exception of the Oakdale Bark Park.

 For your convenience, Mutt Mitts dispensers are provided in most City parks to easily collect and dispose of dog waste.
 Left on the ground, dog waste is not only unsightly but can pollute the water and also poses health risks.

-Animals which “run at large” may be impounded by the Police Department whether they are licensed or not.
+Animals which “run at large” may be impounded by the Police Department whether the pet is licensed or not.
 It’s important to remember that not everyone enjoys the company of pets - even some other pets.
 Please take care so that your pet(s) does not disturb others or their property.

 Number of Pets

-Pet owners with more than three of any single type of domestic animal, over three months old, need to obtain a Special Use Permit from the Oakdale Police Department.
-Please call 651-738-1025 for complete details.
+Pet owners with more than three of any single type of domestic animal, over three months old, need to obtain a Special Use Permit.
+Please call the Oakdale Police Department at 651-738-1025.